Opportunities for Shape-based Optimization of Link Traversal Queries

 Link Traversal Query Processing (LTQP)~\cite{Hartig2012} is a method to query unindexed networks of linked data documents.
+The method consists of answering a query using an evolving triple store.
+This evolving triple store is continuously updated with data acquired by the query engine through the recursive dereferencing of IRIs from the store.
+The process is started with a set of IRIs provided by the user to the engine.
 While LTQP enables live exploration of environments without prior indexing, it leads to some difficulties.
 One of them is the pseudo-infinite search domain derived from the size of the World Wide Web~\cite{hartig2016walking}.
 Additionally, HTTP requests can be very slow and unpredictable making their execution the bottleneck of the method~\cite{hartig2016walking}.
 Reachability criteria~\cite{Hartig2012} are a partial answer to this problem by defining completeness based on the traversal of URIs contained in the internal data source of the engine instead of on the acquisition of all the results or the traversal of the whole web.
 Another difficulty is the lack of a priori information about the sources rendering query planning challenging.
 To alleviate this problem, the current state-of-the-art consists of using carefully crafted heuristics for joins ordering~\cite{Hartig2011}.
 The limitations of the heuristics approach are usually of little importance because the main bottleneck is the high number of HTTP requests.